ningzheng/ningzheng.github.io/_teaching/2024-summer-semester-algorithms4AI.md

 ---
-title: "Teaching experience 2"
+title: "Algorithmic and Theoretical Analysis for Machine Learning"
 collection: teaching
 type: "Workshop"
-permalink: /teaching/2015-spring-teaching-1
+permalink: /teaching/2024-summer-semester-algorithms4AI
 venue: "University 1, Department"
-date: 2015-01-01
+date: 2024-06-01
-location: "City, Country"
+location: "Shanghai, China"
 ---

 This is a description of a teaching experience.
 You can use markdown like any other post.